Stuck at $10K per Month: Why Nothing You Try Is Moving the Number

 How many hours of sub-$25 work are you doing personally?

-If you can’t answer all three with specific numbers, stop.
-Do the audit first.
-The rest of this protocol won’t work without accurate data.
+If you can’t answer all three with specific numbers, stop right there and do the audit first.
+The rest of this protocol depends on accurate data, and it won’t work if you’re guessing.

 7-Day Protocol to Break the $10K/Month Capacity Ceiling Without Adding More Work Hours